bguerout/oleoduc/README.md

 Allows data to be filtered (return false to ignore the current chunk).

-Note that by default a chunk is processed just after the previous one has been pushed to the next step (sequentially).
+Note that by default a chunk is processed when the previous one has been pushed to the next step (sequentially).

 This behaviour can be changed to filter multiple chunks in parallel (based on [parallel-transform](https://www.npmjs.com/package/parallel-transform)).
 This is useful when filtering chunk is slow